 - At the tender age of 25, she is quickly becoming an authority on urban fashion.

 - The teen singer and actress has been in showbusiness since the tender age of nine.

 - 5 Nautical (Of a ship) leaning or readily inclined to roll in response to the wind.Más ejemplos en oraciones

 - I would expect the boat to be a bit on the tender side when the wind picks up.

 - Initially the 35.5 is quite tender and quick to heel, so it is important not to overpower the boat with large headsails.

-- Used ironically to imply that someone cannot be trusted to look after or treat someone else kindly or well: they have abandoned their children to the tender mercies of the social servicesMás ejemplos en oraciones
+- Used ironically to refer to attention or treatment not in the best interests of its recipients: they abandoned their children to the tender mercies of the social servicesMás ejemplos en oraciones

 - Unlike filmstars, crime victims have not submitted themselves to the tender mercies of the press and forfeited any right to privacy.

 - The children will now be entrusted to the tender mercies of their distant cousin.

 - They would leave their wives to the tender mercies of the labour ward while they travelled abroad to watch football.